History of West Africa: Cuisine

 West African peoples were trading with the Arab world centuries before the influence of Europeans.
 Spices such as cinnamon were introduced and became part of the local culinary traditions.
-Centuries later, European explorers and slave traders influenced regional cuisines, but only to a limited extent.
-However, as far as is known, it was European merchant and slave ships which brought chili peppers and tomatoes from the New World to West Africa, and both have become ubiquitous components of West African cuisines, along with peanuts, maize, cassava, and plantains.
+Centuries later, European explorers and slave traders influenced regional cuisines to a limited extent.
+European merchant and slave ships brought chili peppers and tomatoes from the New World to West Africa, and both became ubiquitous components of West African cuisines, along with peanuts, maize, cassava, and plantains.
 In turn, these slave ships carried African ingredients to the New World, including black-eyed peas and okra.

 Around the time of the colonial period, particularly during the Scramble for Africa, the European settlers defined colonial borders without regard to pre-existing borders, territories or cultural differences.
 This bisected tribes and created colonies with varying culinary styles.
 As a result, it is difficult to sharply define, for example, Senegalese cuisine.
 Although the European colonists brought many new ingredients to the African continent, they had relatively little impact on the way people cook in West Africa.
-Its strong culinary traditions lives on despite the influence of colonisation and food migration that occurred long ago.

-History of West African Architecture
+Architecture

 Further information in the sections of Architecture of Africa: